 No matter how naturally a pregnant woman delivers her child, if it's in your ED, it becomes an emergency delivery.
 During this workshop, the speaker will discuss the management of the complications associated with an emergency delivery, identifying necessary equipment, and identifying patients who cannot be transferred to labor and delivery.
 Are you and your facility prepared for this event?

 Pediatric Procedures Lab

 Performing emergency procedures on sick infants and children can be stressful and frustrating.
-In this hands-on lab, you will be given an opportunity to obtain hands-on practice in several life-saving procedures.
+During this hands-on lab you will be given an opportunity to obtain hands-on practice in several life-saving procedures.
 Seldinger technique, intraosseous line placement, umbilical vein catheters, and airway management techniques, including intubation, laryngeal mask airway, and needle cricothyrotomy will be demonstrated.

 Critically ill children are some of the most challenging and worrisome patients to care for in the emergency department.
 This lab will use lo-fi sim to train providers in the recognition, assessment and treatment of pediatric patients with life threatening illness.

 The use of ultrasound by emergency physicians to help perform procedures is becoming more frequent.
 Some of these may soon be considered standard of care and some are useful in selected situations.
 This procedural lab will provide hands-on experience with practical EM ultrasound applications.
 (Prior attendance in "Procedural Ultrasound" is required.)